junh1024/junh1024-Documents/Music/G# is the most emotional key for Anime music.md

 G#= G# major, G# minor, Fm, but the relative major is G#.
 This covers 3/(4*12+2) of default modes, +2 fudge factor for non-default modes or 6% chance of sounding G# if we assume keys are evenly distributed.
 Or you can 1.5x that if you think they aren't.
 Spotify did a key analysis.
 [Article](https://www.hypebot.com/hypebot/2015/05/the-most-popular-keys-of-all-music-on-spotify.html) & [Graph](http://web.archive.org/web/20161206052806/https://spotifyinsights.files.wordpress.com/2015/05/keys.png).
 Summing my 3 cases with spotify gives 8%, so I was sorta close.

 By emotional I mean it sounds emotional &/ used in an emotional context.
 I can't really understand Asian, so it's my opinion based on the melody.
-I have used remixes when it's in the same key, but also cuz I'm more familiar with that.
+I have used remixes when it's in the same key, but also since I'm more familiar with that.
 I think they're just as, if not more emotional than the original.

 Emotional songs in G#
 ---